-Large population studies have shown that screening with breast tomosynthesis results in improved breast cancer detection rates and fewer call-backs in which women are called back for additional testing because of an abnormal finding.
+Large population studies have shown that screening with breast tomosynthesis results in improved breast cancer detection rates and fewer "call-backs" in which women are called back for additional testing because of an abnormal finding.
 Early studies suggest that tomosynthesis may be beneficial in women with dense breasts.
-See the Mammography page for more information about breast tomosynthesis.
+See the Breast Tomosynthesis page for more information

 - Breast ultrasound uses sound waves to capture images of areas of the breast that may be difficult to see with mammography.
 It can also help to determine whether a breast lump is solid or fluid.
-Although breast ultrasound may help to find cancer in women with dense breasts, there are a large number of false positive exams, and breast ultrasound does not have the same evidence supporting its benefit in screening as does mammography.
+Although breast ultrasound may help to find cancer in women with dense breasts, there are a large number of false positive exams (exams that show a potential abnormality that may even need a biopsy, but proves to not be cancer), and breast ultrasound does not have the same evidence supporting its benefit in screening as mammography does.
 Most women with dense breasts and a low or average risk of breast cancer do not require supplemental screening with ultrasound.